Opentrons/opentrons/shared-data/robot-data/README.md

 Information about our pipettes is split into 2 different files.

+## Name Level: `pipetteNameSpecs.json`

+A pipette name is what is communicated with customers, what is listed in the store, etc. Name-level information does not vary across pipettes with the same "name", it includes: min and max volume, display name, number of channels, and default aspirate/dispense flow rates.

+The "name" is all that is communicated to the average user about a pipette.
+Both JSON and Python protocols specify pipettes by name; they never specify the pipette model/version.

+`"p10_single"` is an example of a name.

 ## Model Level: `pipetteModelSpecs.json`

-Model-level information does not vary across pipette models: min and max volume, display name, number of channels, and default aspirate/dispense flow rates.

-The "model" is all that is communicated to the average user about a pipette.
-Both JSON and Python protocols specify pipettes by model; they never specify the pipette version.

-`"p10_single"` is an example of a model.

-## Version Level: `pipetteVersionSpecs.json`
+A "model" is synonymous with a part number.
+Our models / part numbers look like `"p10_single_v1.3"`.
+Although the name is a substring of the model string, it isn't a good idea to infer name by parsing it out of the model.

-The version level contains information specific to particular pipette versions.
-A "versioned model" like `p10_single_v1.3` corresponds to a part number.
-The "versioned model" can be read off of a pipette's SD card at runtime.
-This information is required for protocol execution on the robot, but is not used in JSON or Python protocols.
+The model level contains information specific to particular pipette models.
+The model can be read off of a pipette's EEPROM at runtime.
+This information is required for protocol execution on the robot, but is not used directly in the code of JSON or Python protocols.

 # JSON Schemas